 What Is ATOL?

-The acronym stands for the Air Travel Organiser’s Licence.
+ATOL is a British acronym that stands for Air Travel Organiser’s Licence.
 It’s a scheme that gives consumers certain protections regarding holiday packages involving air travel.
 Figuring out whether your specific case qualifies for protection might be easier said than done.
 Especially considering the deluge of cases that are now pouring in.
 But assuming you do get through and get the bad news that you’re not covered, what now?

 The government’s advice to contact your credit card company is almost charmingly naive and optimistic.
 Your credit card company (or more precisely, the bank that issued your card to you) is very knowledgeable and efficient at dealing with chargebacks involving unauthorized transactions.
 Those are purchases made without your knowledge, such as with a stolen card or stolen data.
-But they are notoriously inefficient and ignorant (not to mention suspicious) regarding authorised transactions in which the contracted goods or services were not provided.
+But they can be uninformed (not to mention suspicious) regarding authorized transactions in which the contracted goods or services were not provided.

 Don’t Let Scammers Take Advantage of You

 This is where we step in.
-MyChargeBack is an international fund recovery firm with a truly global clientele.
-We have helped thousands of British consumers recover millions of pounds over the last three years.
+MyChargeBack is an international financial services firm with a truly global clientele.
+We have helped thousands of consumers worldwide recover millions of dollars over the last three years.